Social Media and Communication

 What does this mean?

 I try, to the best of my ability, to express my opinions clearly on my social media pages.
-You may not be able to fully interpret these opinions if you and I have not spent time together communicating about a particular issue.
+You may not fully understand these opinions if you and I have not spent time together discussing a particular issue.

-There are many opinions on politics that I do not fully explain in my social media posts.
+There are many political opinions I don’t fully explain in my social media posts.

-There are many opinions on self-defense that I do not fully explain in my social media posts.
+There are many opinions on self-defense that I don’t fully explain in my social media posts.

-There are many opinions on the Constitution and Bill of Rights that I do not fully explain in my social media posts.
+There are many opinions on the Constitution and Bill of Rights that I don’t fully explain in my social media posts.

-There are many opinions on learning that I do not fully explain in each of my social media posts.
+There are many opinions on learning that I don’t fully explain in each of my social media posts.

-There are many opinions on information science that I do not fully explain in each of my social media posts.
+There are many perspectives on information science that I don’t fully explain in my social media posts.

-There are many opinions on more coffee and less hate that I do not fully explain in each of my social media posts.
+There are many opinions on “more coffee, less hate,” which I don’t fully explain in each of my social media posts.

 I base my opinions on my best knowledge of a subject.
 You might not be fully aware of my education, training, or reading on the subject.
-By the way, I seldom comment on issues where I am ignorant.
+By the way, I seldom comment on issues I don’t understand.
 Again, the barriers described above limit our ability to communicate entirely through social media.

-I often repost memes, videos, and post from others.
-These reposts are not indicative of my support of another’s opinions.
-There is a broader context for all of the reposts that may not be clear with a limited ability to communicate entirely through social media.
+I often repost memes, videos, and posts from others.
+These reposts are not indicative of my support of others’ opinions.
+There is a broader context to all the reposts that may not be clear when communicating entirely through social media.

-I often “like” a post from people and groups that I follow.
+I often “like” posts from people and groups I follow.
 These reposts are not indicative of my support of another’s opinion.
-There is a broader context for all of the reposts that may not be clear with a limited ability to communicate entirely through social media.
-I believe that everyone has a vast and almost unlimited right to post their opinion.
-I may like many things that I adamantly disagree with based on what expressed in a particular post.
-However, I support the broadcast of their views.
+There is a broader context to all the reposts that may not be clear when communicating entirely through social media.
+I believe everyone has a vast, almost unlimited right to express their opinion.
+I may like many things I adamantly disagree with, based on what a particular post expresses.
+However, I support broadcasting their views.
 Public expressions of beliefs, ideas, and opinions are essential, and they should not be suppressed – we move forward through ideas and discussions.

 Yes, I will argue opinions with others – even with myself.
 I’m a scholar.